CprimeLearningLabs/terraform-aws-intro/labs/lab-3.1-Network/lab3.1-network.md

 ![VPC Dashboard](./images/vpc-dashboard.png "VPC Dashboard")
 <br /><br />

 You will see two VPCs listed.
 One has the name "Terraform Labs".
-This is the one your just created.
-The other VPC is a default VPC, which we will ignore for this class.
+This is the one you just created.
+You can ignore the other VPC.

 ![VPC List](./images/vpc-list.png "VPC List")
 <br /><br />